American eccentric cinema: Background

-American Eccentric Cinema is critically conceived in response to traditional Hollywood and films of popular culture which often had clear, predictable characters and narratives.
-American Eccentric Cinema has been framed as influenced by the New Hollywood era.
+American eccentric cinema was critically conceived in response to traditional Hollywood and films of popular culture which often had clear, predictable characters and narratives.
+American eccentric cinema has been framed as influenced by the new Hollywood era.
 Both traditions have similar themes and narratives of existentialism and the need for human interaction.
 New Hollywood focuses on the darker elements of humanity and society within the context of the American Dream in the mid-1960s to the early 1980s. with themes that were reflective of sociocultural issues and were centered around the potential meaninglessness of pursuing the American Dream as generation upon generation motivated to possess it.
-In comparison, American Eccentric Cinema does not have a distinct context, its films show characters who are very individual and their concerns are very distinctive to their own personalities.
-American Eccentric cinema is considered a shift in contemporary American cinema in the 1990s and 2000s driven by metamodern philosophical and moral beliefs.
-Far Out Magazine critic, Swapnil Dhruv Bose, writes that "As a response to the suffocating excesses of the mainstream, many directors sought to examine the alienation imposed by modernity through fresh perspectives and unconventional methods.
-Although the creative consciousnesses of the artists vary to a great extent, their works have been collectively labelled as the ‘American Eccentric Cinema’ movement".
+In comparison, American eccentric cinema does not have a distinct context, its films show characters who are very individual and their concerns are very distinct to their own personalities.
+American eccentric cinema is considered a shift in contemporary American cinema in the 1990s and 2000s driven by metamodern philosophical and moral beliefs.